tomansill/ByteArray/README.md

 ## Motivation

 The motivation was that I had a large binary data file which contained rows of records and the structure of those records is not known ahead of the time.
 And due to performance reasons, I had to rely on reading the data file with large `ByteBuffer`s.
-I often ran into issues of having `ByteBuffer` that reads and stops at the middle of a record, and I have to use two `ByteBuffer`s to join and link the split row data which is not easy to do and may require another copying of bytes. `ByteBuffer` is an abstract class, so I can't easily extend it to support the transparent joining of two `ByteBuffer`s.
-When I do try to extend it, `ByteBuffer` contains a method that is `package-private` which prevents me from properly extending it in my own package.
+I often ran into issues of having `ByteBuffer` that reads and stops at the middle of a record in the data, and I have to use two `ByteBuffer`s to join and link the split row data which is not easy to do and may require another copying of bytes. `ByteBuffer` is an abstract class, so I can't easily extend it to support the transparent joining of two `ByteBuffer`s.
+When I do try to extend it, `ByteBuffer` contains a method that is `package-private`which prevents me from properly extending it in my own package.
 Moving my extended `ByteBuffer` subclass into `java.nio` package is not a good option.
 Another issue is that `ByteBuffer` is readable-writable by default and while you can make it read-only by calling `ByteBuffer::asReadOnlyBuffer`, but you can still make a mistake of calling any `put` commands and have it throw `ReadOnlyBufferException`.
 There ought to be some way to enforce the read-only property at compile time.

 I knew that I needed a new class that starts out as `interface`, so it can be overloaded by anyone else, has read-only, write-only, and readable-writable versions of classes so those read-only/write-only properties can be enforced at